deepskystacker/DSS/Installers/README.txt

 10. Major bug fix - calibration frames were either not applied or incorrectly applied when using Super-Pixel mode.

+11. Change DeepSkyStackerLive so that the choice of using the Dark Theme is controlled by the user settings.

 Welcome to DeepSkyStacker 4.2.3

 ************** IF YOU INSTALLED 4.2.3 BETA 1 **************